 This is the second edition (2015), which has updated the bidding to be consistent with a modern 2/1 game-force bidding framework.

-Buy the ebook version here, or buy a physical copy from Amazon.
+Buy the ebook version here, or buy a paperback copy.

 In The Rodwell Files, Eric Rodwell, widely regarded as one of the best bridge players in the world, has transformed his years of accumulated notes about various bridge situations into a comprehensive book on bridge.